Don Hahn: Books

-In January 1999, Hyperion Books published Don's book on creativity called "Dancing Corndogs in the Night."
+In January 1999, Hyperion Books published Hahn's book on creativity called "Dancing Corndogs in the Night."
 The best selling book is a case study of the human creative spirit.
 Don has also written three books on Animation (one of which is "Animation Magic" from Disney Press).

 Hahn leads a panel on the work of Walt Stanchfield at Comicon 2009.

-Don's book "Alchemy of Animation" became an extremely popular book on the process of making an animated film.
+Hahn's book "Alchemy of Animation" became an extremely popular book on the process of making an animated film.
 The text covered traditional hand drawn animation as well as 3D digital animation, visual effects and stop motion animation.
 Animation World Network wrote that "Whether you're a veteran story artist, or you're trying to land your first studio job as an in-betweener, or you're delivering coffee and donuts to the higher-ups or if you're just a fan of animation, you'll want to add this to your bookshelf."

 Early in his career, Hahn set up and managed the Disney School of Animation, an internal training program for a generation of young artists coming up within the Disney Studio animation department.
 The program was mentored by veteran animators Eric Larson and Walt Stanchfield.
 In the spring of 2009 Focal Press released the landmark book "Drawn to Life" by Walt Stanchfield which Don edited.
 "It was a dream project for me to bring the complete works of Walt to print," said Hahn.
 "Stanchfield was a brilliant teacher, and my personal mentor, and it's a thrill to be able to publish his work to inspire generations to come."